 CompTIA reports the test is a maximum of 90 Questions with a 90 minute time limit.
 My Experience was 80 questions in 90 minutes.
 This is sufficient time provided you are well prepared and you manage your time properly.
 The first few questions are performance-based and have the potential to use a lot of clock cycles so be careful.
 If you find yourself stuck, just mark the question for later and move on.
 Doing this allows you to knock out all of the Items you are comfortable with, leaving more time for the tough stuff later.

 I saw three question types:

-Performance based: You can expect to see 3-6 of this question type.
-These questions require relational application of concepts in situations that require a specific outcome that can only be achieved one way.
+Performance-based: You can expect to see 3-6 of this question type.
+These questions require the relational application of concepts in situations that require a specific outcome that can only be achieved one way.
 Don’t worry you can reset the question anytime you are not comfortable with what you see.
-There is nothing sneaky or covert about these they’re just a lot tougher and more time consuming than a multiple choice.
+There is nothing sneaky or covert about these they’re just a lot tougher and more time-consuming than a multiple choice.